swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 }
 ```

-Since not all platforms can support self-contained destination bundles, users will be able to provide their own
+Since not all platforms can support self-contained Swift SDK bundles, users will be able to provide their own
-additional paths on the filesystem outside of bundles after a destination is installed.
+additional paths on the filesystem outside of bundles after a Swift SDK is installed.
 The exact options for specifying
-paths are proposed in a subsequent section for a newly introduced `swift destination configure` command.
+paths are proposed in a subsequent section for a newly introduced `swift sdk configure` command.

-### Destination Bundle Installation and Configuration
+### Swift SDK Installation and Configuration

-To manage CC destinations, we'd like to introduce a new `swift destination` command with three subcommands:
+To manage Swift SDKs, we'd like to introduce a new `swift sdk` command with three subcommands:

-- `swift destination install <bundle URL or local filesystem path>`, which downloads a given bundle if needed and
+- `swift sdk install <bundle URL or local filesystem path>`, which downloads a given bundle if needed and
   installs it in a location discoverable by SwiftPM.
-For destinations installed from remote URLs an additional
+For Swift SDKs installed from remote URLs an additional
-  `--checksum` option is required, through which users of destinations can specify a checksum provided by publishers of
+  `--checksum` option is required, through which users of a Swift SDK can specify a checksum provided by a publisher of
-  destinations.
+  the SDK.
 The latter can produce a checksum by running `swift package compute-checksum` command (introduced in
   [SE-0272](https://github.com/apple/swift-evolution/blob/main/proposals/0272-swiftpm-binary-dependencies.md)) with the
-  destination artifact bundle archive as an argument.
+  Swift SDK bundle archive as an argument.

-  If a destination with a given artifact ID has already been installed and its version is equal or higher to a version
+  If a Swift SDK with a given artifact ID has already been installed and its version is equal or higher to a version
-  of a new destination, an error message will be printed.
+  of a new Swift SDK, an error message will be printed.
 If the new version is higher, users should invoke the
-  `install` subcommand with `--update` flag to allow updating an already installed destination artifact to a new
+  `install` subcommand with `--update` flag to allow updating an already installed Swift SDK artifact to a new
   version.
 - `swift destination list`, which prints a list of already installed CC destinations with their identifiers.
 - `swift destination configure <identifier> <run-time-triple>`, which allows users to provide additional search paths and toolsets to be